ROCm/hipSOLVER/docs/reference/intro.rst

 .. csv-table:: Singular value decomposition
     :header: "Function", "single", "double", "single complex", "double complex"

-    :ref:`hipsolverDnXgesvdaStridedBatched_bufferSize <compat_gesvda_strided_batched_bufferSize>`, x, x, x, x
+    :ref:`hipsolverDnXgesvdaStridedBatched_bufferSize <dense_gesvda_strided_batched_bufferSize>`, x, x, x, x
-    :ref:`hipsolverDnXgesvdaStridedBatched <compat_gesvda_strided_batched>`, x, x, x, x
+    :ref:`hipsolverDnXgesvdaStridedBatched <dense_gesvda_strided_batched>`, x, x, x, x

 Sparse matrix routines
 ------------------------------

 Sparse matrix routines and direct solvers for sparse matrices are in the very earliest stages of development.
 Due to unsupported backend functionality, there are a number of intricacies and possible performance implications that users will want to be aware of when using these routines.
 Refer to the :ref:`hipsolverSp compatibility API <library_sparse>` for more details and a full listing of supported functions.

 .. csv-table:: Combined factorization and linear-system solvers